slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Sit on your ass.
 You’re paying less to brokers, you’re listening to less nonsense, and if it works, the tax system gives you an extra one, two, or three percentage points per annum.' -- Charlie Munger*

 <!--
-Two economists are walking along the street, and one says, “Hey, someone dropped a $20 bill!” and the other says, “Well, it can’t be a real $20 bill because someone would have picked it up already.”

 14. Save a higher proportion of your income.
 This allows you to cut decades off of your working life, because you prioritize working less and retiring early over living a fancier life.

 Em vez de tentar encontrar os vencedores, julgo que a mais-valia que um gestor traz é evitar os perdedores.
 O que é bem mais fácil.